• Share this on:

 • Ask buyers what they are looking for.
 Especially in the fair-trade sector, you can use the story behind your product for marketing purposes.

-2. Through what channels can you get soap on the European market?
+2. Through which channels can you get soap on the European market?

-The soap market is segmented into low-, mid- and high-end (premium) market segments.
-Soap is put on the market through the traditional channels: importers/wholesalers that supply to retailers, as well as retailers that buy directly from suppliers.
+Soap enters the market through importers/wholesalers that supply to retailers, as well as retailers that buy directly from suppliers.
+There are three market segments: low-end, mid-end and high-end (premium).

 Figure 1: Soap market segmentation in Europe